For additional information, read the Nomination Form PDF

-Riner began prior to the Civil War as a spontaneous, unplanned crossroads settlement serving the surrounding farming community.
-First known as Five Forks for is situation at the junction of five roads, the hamlet offered mercantile, religious, and milling services to the neighboring folk.
+The Montgomery County hamlet of Riner began prior to the Civil War as a spontaneous, unplanned crossroads settlement serving the surrounding farming community.
+First known as Five Forks for its situation at the junction of five roads, Riner offered mercantile, religious, and milling services to the neighboring folk.
 Riner thrived following the mid-1850s construction of the Christiansburg and Floyd Turnpike through the village.
-By the 1870s it boasted a store, a meetinghouse, school, lumberyard, tanyard, hotel, shoe factory, barrel factory, blacksmith shop, and a tobacco factory.
-Since bypassed by progress, Riner today is a somnolent relic of a bygone era.
-The heart of the historic area is marked by buildings either empty or no longer serving their original function, among them the 1908 Methodist Episcopal Church, the 1913 former Bank of Riner; the mid-19th century Jonathan Hall house-store, and the ca. 1910 Surface Mill.
+By the 1870s it boasted a store, meetinghouse, school, lumberyard, tanyard, hotel, shoe factory, barrel factory, blacksmith shop, and tobacco factory.
+Since bypassed by progress, the Riner Historic District today is a somnolent relic of a bygone era.
+The heart of the historic area is marked by buildings either empty or no longer serving their original function, among them the 1908 Methodist Episcopal Church, the 1913 former Bank of Riner; the mid-19th-century Jonathan Hall house-store, and the ca. 1910 Surface Mill.

 Abbreviations: